MoABadr/SP500-MARJET-RETURNS/README.md

 except ImportError:
     print('\n"arch" package not installed.
 Install with: pip install arch')

-# For multivariate GARCH, you can implement CCC-MVGARCH manually
-# Here's a simplified placeholder
+# For multivariate GARCH, you can implement CCC-MVGARCH manually, Here's a simplified placeholder
 print('\n' + '='*40)
 print('MULTIVARIATE GARCH (CCC-MVGARCH and DCC-MVGARCH)') print('='*40)